GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/multistep-oidc-authentication.md

 ## Conclusion
 At a high level, implementing a piece of infrastructure like an API or Web gateway makes sense when you have a lot of APIs.
 If you have just a few endpoints, it may be overkill.
 But there are advantages to this approach:

-1. Policy enforcement is not in code — it’s in the HTTP routing infrastructure.
-That means you can change the required scopes without touching your code.
+1. Multiple authentication is not in code — it’s in the HTTP routing infrastructure.
+That means you can change the authentication methods without touching your code.
 1. Your backend web app is not Internet-facing
 1. You can implement other security, like limiting transaction volume (i.e. how many calls per hour, day etc can a client make).
 1. Developers don’t need to know anything about OpenID Connect OAuth — they can just code the functionality they need, and focus on fine grain authorization.